-Coudal Partners attempts to defend the logo but to me I almost find their defense offensive to common sense.
-They attempt to state 10 reasons why it should be loved, they make no comment of the fact it’s visually unpleasant.
+Coudal Partners attempted to defend the logo, but to me, I almost find their defense offensive to common sense.
+They state ten reasons why it should be loved; they do not comment on the fact it’s visually unpleasant.
 Regardless of why we ‘should love it,’ the fact remains still that the logo is ugly.
-No amout of politicing in it’s favor will change that fact.
-However, for the sake of argument I’ll bite and respond to their defense:
+No amount of politicking in its favor will change that fact.
+However, for the sake of argument, I’ll bite and respond to their defense:

 It’s not boring.
 The bright colors and distinctive design definitely DO stand out and it’s immediately recognizable.
 Everyone’s talking about it.
 Designers always complain about the status quo, so we find it surprising that so very few are taking a stand for a somewhat radical design.

 It looks like something out of the Flintstones.
-Just because it stands out doesn’t mean it’s good.
-I’m kinda insulted by the end of that statement really… The whole ‘designers always’ comment.
-Just because it’s a radical design doesn’t mean it’s good.
-I’m all for daring and unique if you can pull it off well and it looks good.
-Yeah this logo is definitely daring and definitely unique, but it doesn’t look good.
+Just because it stands out doesn’t mean it is good.
+I’m kind of insulted by the end of that statement, really.
+The whole ‘designers always’ comment.
+Just because it is a radical design does not make it good.
+I’m all for daring and unique if you can pull it off well, and it looks good.
+Yeah, this logo is daring and unique, but it doesn’t look good.